AIABaltimore Future Architects Resources (FAR) Scholarship Awards 2017 Call for Entries

 - Scholarship winners will be notified by email following the judging.

-- Scholarship awards will be presented at the AIABaltimore Excellence in Design Awards on October 13, 2017.
-Location TBD.
+- Scholarship awards will be presented at the AIABaltimore Excellence in Design Awards on October 13, 2017 at the University of Baltimore Angelos Law Center.

 - Everyone who submits will be given a free ticket to the awards celebration.